What are Chemical Peels?

 Depending on the issues that you are concerned with, you have three different options when it comes to chemical peels:

-- Light chemical peel – this removes the outer layer of the skin, the epidermis.
+- superficial chemical peel – this removes the outer layer of the skin, the epidermis.
 This solution is ideal for treating fine lines, wrinkles and combat uneven skin tone and dryness.
 You could have a light chemical skin peel every 2 to 5 weeks.

 - Medium chemical peel – this type of peel removes the epidermis and dead skin cells from the upper part of the middle layer of the skin.
 This peel is suitable for treating wrinkles, acne scars, and uneven skin tone.
 Because it’s a stronger solution, you could have this peel every 3 to 9 months to maintain your look.